anton-smirnov-robert/weaver/content/note on Laillier2022.md

 From the conference in Jourdan 01/02/23, I gather:

 This study is about the "enseignement supérieur et la recherche (ESR)" in France.
+It aims at studyig the sociological aspect of the individuals that govern Science in France, mainly in 4 institutions: ANR, AERES, CNU, CNRS.

+It shows that positions of decision and political power are occupied more and more by individuals that have no research experience.